-On July 1, 2021, the University adopted a new accounting standard that increases the transparency on how contributed nonfinancial assets (also referred to as gifts-in-kind) received by not-for-profit entities are to be used and how they are valued on a retrospective basis.
+The University provides transparency on how contributed nonfinancial assets (also referred to as gifts-in-kind) received by not-for-profit entities are to be used and how they are valued on a retrospective basis.
 Contributions of nonfinancial assets are primarily received by GCU CityServe in new condition and are recorded at estimated retail value of identical or similar products purchased from donor retailers upon receipt of the goods.
 GCU CityServe is the network affiliate for the state of Arizona and works with national retailers and suppliers to distribute these donated nonfinancial assets, primarily household goods, through local churches and faith-based organizations.

-Contributed nonfinancial assets received during the years ended June 30, 2022 and 2021 were as follows:
+Contributed nonfinancial assets received during the years ended June 30, 2023 and 2022 were as follows: